Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [webServer.flexCrossdomainPath](./values.yaml#L2870)

-Mandatory when `webServer.enableFlexCrossdomain` is true.
+Mandatory if `webServer.enableFlexCrossdomain` is set to `true`.
 Path of the file to be returned upon requests for the `/crossdomain.xml` URL.
 It is ignored when `webServer.enableFlexCrossdomain` is false.
 The file content should be encoded with the iso-8859-1 charset.
 The file path is relative to the conf directory.

 **Default:** `nil`
 #### [webServer.mimeTypesConfig](./values.yaml#L2831)